eclipse-tractusx/traceability-foss/docs/user-guide.md

 ## Access control

-In the Access Control page, it is possible to manage your network,regarding which companies you'll be sharing your information.
+On the Access Control page, it is possible to manage your network, regarding which companies you'll be sharing your information with.
 You can request access to a company, manage pending requests from companies, see the active connections and remove the access to those companies.

 <img src="images/PC_AccessControl.png" height="60%" width="60%"/>